HsiaoChuanWang/Eat-Project/README.md

 </p>

 # Waiting for Eat
-Waiting for Eat is a restaurant reservation website for both "owners" and "diners".</br>
+Waiting for Eat is a restaurant reservation website for both "bosses" and "diners".</br>

-**Owners**
+- Bosses
   - Upload restaurant details, menus, and events.
   - Manage time slots, seating capacity, and reservations.

-**Diners**
+- Diners
   - Search for restaurants of interest.
   - Make reservations.
-- Rreview the restaurants they’ve been.
+  - Review the restaurants they’ve been to.
-- Create their own list of personal preferences.
+  - Create their list of personal preferences.
-- Compose food reviews and food diaries.
+  - Compose reviews and food diaries.

 ## About Waiting for Eat
 - Applied `React Router` for SPA and fulfilled protected root to restrict actions based on user roles.
-- Implemented global state managing with `Zustand`.
+- Implemented global state management with `Zustand`.
-- Used `Firebase Cloud Firestore` to manage database.
+- Used `Firebase Cloud Firestore` to manage the database.
-- Managed native and google user registration via `Firebase Authentication`.
+- Managed native and Google user registration via `Firebase Authentication`.
 - Utilized `Tailwind CSS`, `NextUI`, and `Ant Design` for UI.
 - Applied `Framer Motion` for the animation to provide users with a smoother experience.
 - Fulfilled real-time reservation information update with `Firestore onSnapshot`.